 16. Take your business online

-Just because you are expanding your reach by becoming an online coach and you have the entire world at your fingertips, doesn’t mean you should start trying to get the entire world to become your client.
+Just because you are expanding your reach by becoming an online coach and you have the entire world at your fingertips, doesn’t mean you should start trying to get the entire world to train with you.

-You will have a crazy amount of competition from others online who have probably already got their names out there and have a huge client base.
+You will have a crazy amount of competition from others in the online fitness industry who have probably already got their names out there and have a huge client base.
 This is going to be pretty tough to compete with.

-So, instead, if you are new to being an online trainer, I would recommend that you focus almost entirely on your local area to target for gaining new clients to build up your base.
+So, instead, if you are new to being an online trainer, I would recommend that you focus almost entirely on your local area to target to build up your base.

 This is much easier as you will reduce your competition and be able to use tools such as “Google my business” to make sure that you are the first thing that appears in the search engine results pages (SERPs) for people in your local area that are looking for an online training coach.